Mirror work is strangely confronting, undeniably intimidating, a little embarrassing … but also profoundly healing.

-Of all the inner work practices available to us in the 21st century, mirror work is one of the simplest and most powerful.
+Of all the spiritual methods of inner work available to us in the 21st century, mirror work is one of the simplest and most powerful.

-If you’re looking for a new psychological or spiritual tool to add to your repertoire, look no further than your bathroom mirror.
+If you’re looking for a simple, practical, and deeply transformative practice that can become a daily habit of self-love, look no further than your bathroom mirror.

 Table of contents